Kernel Banzhaf: A Fast and Robust Estimator for Banzhaf Values: Acknowledgements

 \section{Acknowledgements}

-Freire and Liu were partially supported by NSF awards IIS-2106888 and the DARPA ASKEM and ARPA-H BDF programs.
+Freire and Liu were partially supported by NSF Awards IIS-2106888 and the DARPA ASKEM and ARPA-H BDF programs.
 Liu initiated this project during her summer internship at Google Research.
 Witter was supported by the National Science Foundation under Graduate Research Fellowship Grant No. DGE-2234660.
+Musco was partially supported by NSF Award CCF-2045590.
 Opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not reflect the views of NSF or DARPA.
-We thank Christopher Musco for his invaluable contribution to the problem formulation and experiment design.